 Overview

-Our job is to help you receive all the benefits to which you are entitled, guide you through the workers’ compensation system, and make legal arguments on your behalf.
-This website is meant to provide basic info for injured workers.
-This website is not intended to be a substitute for legal counsel and is meant to be a reference along with our services.
-If you have questions, please call or email.
+My job is to help you receive all the benefits you’re entitled to, guide you through the workers’ compensation system, and make legal arguments on your behalf.
+This page is meant to give you basic info as an injured worker — it’s a reference, not a substitute for legal counsel.
+If you have questions, call or email any time.

 What is workers’ compensation?